Braes of Doune

-There is an all-abilities path to the hide (500m), toilets (including disabled facilities), and visitor centre with hot drinks available (but no café) and picnic tables next to the bumblebee garden.
+There is an all abilities 500m path to the hide, toilets including disabled facilities, and visitor centre with hot drinks available, but no cafe and picnic tables next to the bumblebee garden.

 Dogs on leads are welcome, including in the hide providing other visitors do not object.
 We can always find a shady place to park your car.

 In winter after the clocks change , visitors should arrive prompt for 1.30pm but earlier in the season we would ask visitors to arrive for 2.30pm.
 We will confirm the timing when we acknowledge your booking.